New Year resolutions for moms and goal setting are a crucial part of helping us keep our sanity throughout the year.

 1. Get organized!

 It all starts by getting your life organized… so put it all on paper!

-Because there is often a million things going on at the same time, it is important you stay organized by penciling everything in.
+Because there are often a million things going on at the same time, it is important you stay organized by penciling everything in.